 - For each additional language, Clevercast provides a language room to translators.
 In this room, they can see and hear the incoming livestream, connect their microphone and start translating.

 - Clevercast receives the audio streams of the translators and merges them with the original broadcasted stream.
 The result is a multilingual live stream that can be watched globally on every device or platform via our multi-language player.

 By default, a faded version of the original audio stream will be heard in the background of the translated audio streams.
-In the language section of your account settings, you can adjust the background volume of the original language in a translated audio stream on a scale from 0 (no background volume) to 99 (very loud).
+In the language section of your account settings (see the Account -> Settings menu) you can adjust the background volume of the original language in a translated audio stream on a scale from 0 (no background volume) to 99 (very loud).